 - The Next Wave of Suptech Innovation: Suptech Solutions for Market Conduct Supervision (World Bank 2021)

-Before joining CGAP, Juan Carlos was a founder of the World Bank’s Global Program on Financial Consumer Protection, where he co-authored Good Practices for Financial Consumer Protection and led technical assistance in Africa, Latin America, East Asia, Eastern Europe, and Central Asia.
-Previously, he was a prudential and conduct supervisor at the Superintendence of Banking, Insurance, and Private Pensions of Peru.
+Before joining CGAP, Juan Carlos co-founded the World Bank’s Global Program on Financial Consumer Protection, where he co-authored Good Practices for Financial Consumer Protection, and led technical assistance for over 20 countries.
+Previously, he was a prudential and conduct supervisor at Peru's Superintendence of Banking, Insurance, and Private Pensions.